$0.00

 To challenge and engage these pre-teen thinkers, focus on depth and relevance.

 • Tip 1: Introduce Context and Historical Background.
 Move beyond “just the story” and delve into the why.
-Discuss the geography, history, and culture surrounding the Bible events.
-When studying Exodus, discuss what life as a slave was truly like.
-Providing historical context helps them see the Bible as a factual document relevant to real human experience, which appeals to their developing sense of logic.
+Discuss the geography, history, and culture surrounding biblical events.
+When studying Exodus, discuss what life as a slave in Egypt was truly like.
+Providing historical context helps them see the Bible as a factual document rooted in history, which appeals to their developing sense of logic.

-• Tip 2: Foster Guided Discussion and Debate.
+• Tip 2: Foster Guided Discussion and Questioning.
 This age group loves to talk and voice their opinions.
-Structure lessons around thought-provoking questions that have no simple answer.
-Discuss biblical dilemmas, ethical issues, and how they would apply scripture to current events.
-Allowing them to wrestle with difficult theological questions is crucial for fostering their personal faith ownership.
+Structure lessons around thought-provoking questions.
+Discuss biblical dilemmas, ethical issues, and how they would apply scripture to modern-day choices.
+Allowing them to wrestle with difficult theological questions is crucial for fostering personal faith ownership.

 • Tip 3: Encourage Independent Bible Study.
-Teach them how to use study tools, cross-reference verses, and keep a Bible journal.
-Assign short research projects, such as looking up the meaning of a specific Greek or Hebrew word, or tracing a theme like “forgiveness” throughout the entire Bible.
-This gives them the dignity of acting like adult learners.
+Teach them how to use basic study tools, cross-reference verses, and keep a Bible journal.
+Challenge them with short research tasks, such as looking up a cross-reference or tracing a theme like “forgiveness” across a few chapters.
+This gives them the dignity of acting like mature learners.

 Insights from Teachers